Jubairkhan24/Budget-Tour-Website-React/README.md

 Project link:

 * this is a travel company website.
+A very clean and minimal ui based website for professional business

+* It has the most beautiful places in Bangladesh.
+People who are interested can make their travel plan using this website.
+Also they can get a tour with a reasonable price.

+* It's a budget traveling website so people can visit places at a low price range.
+Also the website can make travel plans on multiple places at a time.

 ## Available Scripts